IBM/ibm-cloud-sdk-common/README.md

   * `StatusCode` - the HTTP status code returned in the response message
   * `Headers` - the HTTP headers returned in the response message.
 Keys in the map are canonicalized (see [CanonicalHeaderKey](https://golang.org/pkg/net/http/#CanonicalHeaderKey))
   * `Result` - the operation result (if available).
 This is the same value returned in the `result` return value mentioned above.
+  * `RawResult` - the raw response body as a byte array if there was a problem un-marshalling a JSON response body or if the operation was unsuccessful and the response body content is not JSON.
 3. `err` - An error object.
 This will be nil if the operation was successful, or non-nil
 if an error occurred.